 We have always taken data protection and the security of all of your data (whether personal or not) very seriously.
 Since 2013 we have been certified to ISO 27001, the international standard for best practice for information security management systems.
-We have been preparing for the GDPR for over a year by building on our ISO and Data Protection Act compliance frameworks.
+We prepared for the GDPR for over a year before its implementation by building on our ISO and Data Protection Act compliance frameworks.

 In the context of our Snap WebHost service, our clients using our service are data controllers and we act as their data processor, only processing their Survey Data in accordance with their instructions.

 Our services provide our clients with huge amounts of flexibility when carrying out surveys.
 Our clients are in full control of the potential categories of respondents, the amount of personal data that they collect, the information they provide to potential respondents, the type of questions asked, what their survey data is used for and who it is shared with, and how long it is retained for.
 Our clients can even choose to run anonymous surveys, or install Snap WebHost as a product on their own servers, so that they may host their own survey data.
 In this scenario Snap Surveys acts as a software provider rather than a data processor to its clients, but the functionality within the Snap WebHost software which assists our clients to meet their GDPR obligations remains largely as described below for the Snap WebHost service, while at the same time giving our clients their own control in areas such as where and for how long their data is stored and the security measures that they apply.

 As a result, compliance with the GDPR for any given survey run by our clients will depend in large part on the steps and the decisions taken by our clients, and Snap WebHost contains many features and functionality to help our clients meet their obligations under GDPR.
 For example, our clients can: